Katamaze/Leap/README.md

 I spent the next 6 years coding like crazy on scripts that allowed me to run my business on autopilot.
 Everything was working automagically.
 More than once I managed to anticipate trends and technologies directly in my WHMCS.
 Here are some examples:

 * Bill clients for the actual usage of server resources on a hourly basis before things like OnApp were invented
-* Install any CMS in one click from client area years before Plesk and cPanel incorporated this feature
+* Install any CMS in one click from client area a decade before Plesk and cPanel incorporated this feature
 * Web panels to manage Teamspeak, Ventrilo and hundreds of game servers with dynamic batch scripts

 Quick forward to 2014, I have drawn the attention of some big names (and also massive ddos attacks) so I decided to sell my company and move to software development.
 That's when I created [katamaze.com](https://katamaze.com) and released several modules for WHMCS based on my deep knowledge of this system and scripts I used to run my previous business.